 About:

-Hannah Norton (b.1992) is a socially engaged documentary photographer who works with individuals and communities that have been under and/or misrepresented in the mainstream media.
+Hannah Norton is a documentary photographer who works with individuals and communities that have been misrepresented in the mainstream media.
 Through long term engagement and collaborative practice, centred around portraiture, she finds visual language that disrupts stereotypes and informs new ways of thinking.

 Awards: